Jonnu Smith

-Jonnu Andre Smith (born August 22, 1995) is an American football tight end for the Atlanta Falcons of the National Football League (NFL).
-He played college football at FIU and was selected by the Tennessee Titans in the third round of the 2017 NFL Draft.
-After four seasons with the Titans, he joined the New England Patriots, and was later traded to the Falcons.
+Jonnu Andre Smith (born August 22, 1995) is an American professional football tight end for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the FIU Panthers and was selected by the Tennessee Titans in the third round of the 2017 NFL draft.
+After four seasons with the Titans, Smith joined the New England Patriots in 2021.
+He was later traded to the Atlanta Falcons in 2023 before signing with the Miami Dolphins in 2024.

 Early life

-Smith was raised in North Philadelphia, Pennsylvania by his parents, Wayne and Karen Smith.
+Smith was raised in North Philadelphia, Pennsylvania, by his parents, Wayne and Karen Smith.
 He is the youngest of six children.
-When he was born, Karen was pressured by nurses to immediately name him due to hospital policies.
+When Smith was born, Karen was pressured by nurses to name him immediately, in accordance with hospital policies.
 After praying, she came up with the name Jonnu.
-He began playing Pop Warner football at age 5.
+Smith began playing Pop Warner football at age five.

-Smith endured a lot of challenges as a youngster in Philadelphia.
-After his brother was arrested and one of his friends was killed on the streets, his family didn't have the financial means to uproot.
-For his own safety, he moved in with his maternal aunt and uncle in Ocala, Florida.
-He started playing high school football at West Port Highschool, and even though he was far from a touted recruit he earned a scholarship to Florida International.
+Smith endured many challenges as a youngster in Philadelphia.
+After his brother was arrested and one of his friends was killed on the streets, his family did not have the financial means to uproot.
+For his own safety, Smith moved in with his maternal aunt and uncle in Ocala, Florida.
+He started playing high school football at West Port High School, and even though Smith was far from a touted recruit, he earned a scholarship to Florida International.

 College career

 Smith played college football at Florida International University, where he majored in liberal studies.
-As a freshman in 2013, Smith played 12 games with 388 receiving yards and two touchdowns.
-As a sophomore in 2014, he played 12 games with 710 receiving yards and eight touchdowns.
-As a junior in 2015, he played in 8 games with 397 receiving yards and four touchdowns.
-As a senior in 2016, he played 11 games with 506 receiving yards and four touchdowns.
+As a freshman in 2013, Smith played 12 games and finished with 39 receptions for 388 yards and two touchdowns.
+As a sophomore in 2014, Smith played 12 games and had 61 receptions for 710 yards and eight touchdowns.
+As a junior in 2015, he played in eight games and finished with 36 receptions for 397 yards and four touchdowns.
+As a senior in 2016, Smith played 11 games and recorded 42 receptions for 506 yards and four touchdowns.

 Smith was invited to play in the 2017 Senior Bowl, but was overshadowed by other tight ends who were considered first and second round picks.